Religious Studies Department

 Requirements for the Minor in Religious Studies

-A minimum of six courses in religious studies, including at least one from three of the following groups: Eastern Religions (111 or 212); Judaism and Islam (181, 182, or History 285); Christianity (236); and Bible (143 or 144).
+A minimum of six courses in religious studies, including at least one from three of the following groups: Eastern Religions (111 or 212); Judaism and Islam (181, 182, or History 285); Christianity (136); and Bible (143 or 144).
 The six required courses will include two religious studies courses at the 300 level or above.
 The two required 300-level courses may not include courses from other departments or institutions.
 For the purpose of fulfilling the requirement of six religious studies courses, two two-credit courses or independent studies count as the equivalent of a single course.

 Other Applicable Courses +